balderdashy/sails-docs/reference/blueprint-api/blueprint-api.md

 ### Overview

-Together, blueprint routes and blueprint actions constitute the **blueprint API**, the built-in logic that powers the
+Together, blueprint routes and blueprint actions constitute the **Blueprint API**, the built-in logic that powers the
 [RESTful JSON API](http://en.wikipedia.org/wiki/Representational_state_transfer)
 you get every time you create a model and controller.